-Some of them come with a sedative effect and work by acting directly on muscle fibers and suppressing the Central Nervous System of an individual.
-However, some of the RX muscle relaxers such as Baclofen, Tizanidine, and Methocarbamol work on the brain or spinal cord to damp down the stimulated pathways.
+Muscle relaxants are usually used to treat acute to chronic pains.
+They are often prescribed for neck pain, back pain, tension headaches, fibromyalgia, and myofascial pain syndrome.
+Some of them come with a sedative effect and work by acting directly on fibers and suppressing the Central Nervous System of an individual.
+However, some prescription relaxers such as Baclofen, Tizanidine, and Methocarbamol work on the brain or spinal cord to damp down the stimulated pathways.

 Muscle Relaxers For Neck Pain

-Muscle Relaxers For Back Pain
+Muscle Relaxants For Back Pain

+Baclofen, Tizanidine, Soma, Norflex, and Flexeril are muscle relaxants for back pain that work on the spinal cord and treat spasticity caused by cerebral palsy and spinal cord injury.
 They lead to complete recovery by blocking the feeling of pain so that they can get the rest they require to heal.
-But they should not be the first preference of an individual as they are sedating and can make a person have its habit.
+But muscle relaxants for back pain should not be the first preference of an individual as they are sedating and can make a person have their habit.

 Muscle Relaxers For Sciatica

-Muscle Relaxers For Menstrual Cramps
+Muscle Relaxers For Period Cramps

 Muscle Relaxers For Sleep